Estimating Large Language Model Capabilities without Labeled Test Data: Introduction

 Guided by this motivation, we formalize the problem of \textbf{few-shot ICL accuracy estimation}: given a handful of labeled in-context examples and a set of \emph{unlabeled} test examples, our goal is to estimate the overall accuracy of ICL on these test examples.
-Our contributions are twofold.
-First, we propose an ICL accuracy estimation method that trains a ``meta-model'' to predict ICL accuracy on a new task based on LLM confidence features and observed accuracies on other tasks.
-Second, we benchmark several variants of this method and multiple baselines on a comprehensive set of 12 evaluation settings spanning two tasks (multiple-choice question answering and closed-book question answering), three collections of datasets, and four LLMs.
+Our contributions are twofold: \begin{enumerate} \item[\textbullet] We propose to address the accuracy estimation problem by training a ``meta-model,'' which takes in LLM confidence features as input and outputs the task accuracy.
+The meta-model is trained with observed ICL accuracies on seen datasets, and then used to estimate ICL accuracy on unseen datasets (see Figure \ref{fig:intro}).

+\item[\textbullet] We obtain 42,360 observations of LLM ICL performance, by conducting extensive ICL experiments spanning two tasks (multiple-choice QA and closed-book QA), 91 datasets, and 4 LLMs.
+We then benchmark the meta-model method and multiple baselines on a total of 12 evaluation settings derived from these observations.

-Without using any labeled test examples, our meta-model can estimate ICL accuracy at least as accurately as directly evaluating on 16 labeled test examples for all 12 settings, and can even match the performance of directly evaluating on 128 labeled test examples in 2 out of 12 settings.
-On average, we are able to save the annotation cost of 40 test examples per task by using the meta-model.
-The meta-model outperforms all baseline methods in 7 out of 12 settings, improving the estimation error by between 10\% and 60\% in different settings, but substantial room for improvement still exists across all settings.
-We propose our ICL accuracy estimation benchmark as an open challenge to encourage the community to develop new techniques to predict when ICL will be effective.
+\end{enumerate} Our meta-model can estimate ICL accuracies \textit{without} the need for labeled test examples.
+In 10 out of 12 settings, the meta-model estimates are at least as accurate as directly evaluating on 16 labeled examples.
+In 2 out of 12 settings, they match with evaluating on 128 labeled examples.
+On average, we are able to save the annotation cost of 40 test labels per task by using the meta-model.
+Further, the meta-model outperforms all baseline methods in 8 out of 12 settings, improving the relative estimation error by 23.6\% However, we also find that there exists substantial room for improvement across all settings.
+We envision estimating ICL accuracy without labeled test data as an open challenge and encourage the community to develop new techniques that can more accurately predict when ICL will be effective.